 - If you lay an employee off and rehire for the same position within six months, you are opening up your business to potential lawsuits.

-- Communicating the “what,” “how” and “why” of layoffs, and if simultaneous hires are also underway, is important to the continuity of your business.
-Employees should never have to guess why these employment actions are being taken, how they are exercised and the timeline involved.
+- Communicating the “what,” “how” and “why” of layoffs, especially if simultaneous hires are also underway, is important to the continuity of your business.
+Employees should never have to guess why these employment actions are taken, how they are exercised, and what timeline is involved.

 - This article is for small business owners who might need to lay off and hire staff at the same time.

-Laying employees off is rarely a pleasant experience.
+Laying employees off is never a pleasant experience.
 At times, layoffs are necessary for a business to maintain continuity through lean times.
-However, there are times when you may have to lay off employees while bringing new workers on board at the same time.
-Before going through this type of staffing conundrum, it is important to understand what you legally can and cannot do and how best to communicate it to your staff.
+However, there may be instances when you need to lay off employees while bringing new workers on board at the same time.
+Before you undertake this staffing conundrum, it is important to understand what you legally can and cannot do and how best to communicate the workforce changes to your staff.

 What is a layoff?